raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 --- task ---

 Your data is saved in files as described in this guide and does not use more than 3GB of storage space.
 No single file should be larger than 35MB

 --- /task ---

 --- task ---

-If you chose the theme 'Life in space', your program does not save any photos or videos
+If you chose the theme 'Life in Space', your program does not save any photos or videos

 --- /task ---

 --- task ---

-Your program runs without errors and does not raise any unhandled exceptions
+If you chose the theme 'Life in Space', your program regularly displays messages or images on the LED matrix, to indicate that an experiment is running

 --- /task ---

 --- task ---

-Your program stops running after 3 hours
+If you chose the theme 'Life on Earth', your program does __not__ use the LED matrix

 --- /task ---

 --- task ---

-The LED matrix is updated regularly to indicate that an experiment is running
+Your program runs without errors on the Flight OS and does not raise any unhandled exceptions

+--- /task ---

+--- task ---

+Your program stops running after 3 hours

 --- /task ---